-A diverse community of
+A diverse community of producers and consumers

 We are the founding board members of Screw City Food Co-Op.
 We are dreamers and lovers of all things local, sustainable, and healthy.
 We believe the greater Rockford Area deserves a grocery store chain that has the community as their top priority and is owned and operated by the very community it serves.

 With humility, gratitude, and patience we strive to meet the needs of our diverse community, bringing us closer and stronger, increasing the value and vitality of our land and community.
 A community owned grocery story is the only way to guarantee access to nutrient-rich, sustainably and locally produced goods.
 We strive to support our local farmers, allowing them to focus on the fields and yields by facilitating consumer access to their goods.

 About the officers

 Brian was born and raised in Illinois, and he has lived all over the state.
 He and his wife Stevie moved to the Rockford area in 2020, and they've been planting vegetables, fruit trees, and more on their 2-acre property.
 Brian comes from a family of farmers and gardeners, and he's been interested in sustainability, community, and locally sourced food since he was young.

 Brian is the newest member of the Board at Screw City Food Co-op and is currently serving as President.
 He is excited to bring new ideas and energy to the project.
 He's always eager to hear from the community, so feel free to email him with questions or ideas!

 Originally from the Upper Peninsula of Michigan, Susan transplanted to Rockford in 2003.
 She is a local food lover who truly appreciates farmers.
 Susan and her husband, Jason, owned and operated a local restaurant, The Wild Rhubarb, for seven years.